-The following table sets forth the compensation program for non-employee directors in 2015.
+The following table sets forth the current compensation program for non-employee directors.

 (\$)

 Annual cash retainer for Board service:

 Chairman of the Board 90,000

-Lead Independent Director 55,000
+Lead Independent Director (if any) 55,000

 Other non-employee directors 50,000

 Annual cash retainers for Committee service:

 Nominating Committee-chair 5,000

 Nominating Committee-members 1,000

-Audit, Compensation and Technology Committees-chairs 10,000
+Audit, Compensation, Corporate Governance and Technology Committees-chairs 10,000

-Audit, Compensation and Technology Committees-members 5,000
+Audit, Compensation, Corporate Governance and Technology Committees-members 5,000

 Annual equity retainer (fair market value) 100,000

-No additional cash compensation is paid to members of the Corporate Governance Committee.
-Consistent with historical practice, the annual cash retainers were paid in advance of the 2015 annual meeting of shareholders.
-Consistent with the terms of the Company's 2013 Equity Incentive Plan (the "2013 Equity Incentive Plan"), on the date of such meeting, each non-employee director received a restricted stock award having a fair market value of \$100,000, or 1,920 shares.
+Consistent with historical practice, the annual cash retainers were paid in advance immediately following the 2017 annual meeting of shareholders (excluding the cash retainers paid with respect to Corporate Governance Committee service, which was paid mid-year on a pro-rata basis following the compensation adjustment by the Compensation Committee noted above).
+Consistent with the terms of the Company's 2013 Equity Incentive Plan (the "2013 Equity Incentive Plan"), on the date of such annual meeting, each non-employee director received a restricted stock award having a fair market value of \$100,000, or 2,751 shares.